kstar/adventures.github.io/docs/OR__202509_EasternSierra_Part1.md

 ### Dessert

 After the heavy main course of dim galaxies, I pointed to Orion Nebula, which I had never seen in my 28-inch or for that matter in Jimi's 48-inch when it was high up in the sky.
 Holy smokes!
 It was incredible!
 There was so much detail and it was so bright!
-Whoa!
-I immediately understood why Howard Banich was so drawn to sketching and writing entire articles on single objects, certainly I could spend several nights just looking at the detail in the Orion Nebula.
+I immediately understood why Howard Banich was so drawn to sketching and writing entire articles on single objects through his 28-inch: there is just so much structure!
+Certainly I could spend several nights just looking at the detail in the Orion Nebula.

 Similar was my experience with the Flame Nebula, <x-dso>NGC 2024</x-dso>.
-Looking at it in my 28-inch, I would certainly not say that it was so last year!
+Looking at it in my 28-inch, I would certainly not agree that it was "so last year"!
 There was so much structure in the dark rifts.
 The Horsehead Nebula was still subtle, but showed much more detail than in my 18-inch.

 On that happy note, I covered the mirrors, put the caps on the eyepieces, locked my scope in altitude (with a ratchet strap and carabiner!), put on its dust cover, put away my laptop and observing logbook, reparked the truck so I could see the telescope in case it got too windy, and tucked myself into a sleeping bag.
 Without the distraction of the internet, it was easy to drift into sleep.